tobywisener/blair-haus/README.md

 # blair-haus
-Modified Unity FPS Example Project
+Modified Unity FPS Example Project.
+Mainly used as a sandbox for testing out experimental gaming things.

 Added: